-Resin generally shrinks 1-5% depending on the type and manufacturer, but the printing process can overexpose the resin in undesirable ways.
+Resin generally shrinks 1-5% depending on the type and manufacturer, and the printing process can overexpose the resin in undesirable ways.

 The fastest way to combat this is by printing a prototype and compensating for issues in CAD.
-Make sure to keep your print settings and variables such as temperature as steady as possible.
+Make sure to keep your print settings and variables such as temperature as stable as possible.

 Example: a 10mm hole in CAD prints as a 9.8mm hole - go into CAD and make this a 10.2mm hole.

 Heat Deflection Temperature (HDT) is the temperature at which a test bar loaded to a bending stress of [typically 66 psi for plastics] deflects by 0.010 in (0.25 mm).